 It was one of those obvious, yet not quite so obvious locations for a cave entrance.

 The last place I would have imagined for it to be sitting was right in the middle of a local Nepalese shopping center, yet, there it was.

-As soon as you passed by the stalls & tables filled with little mini buddha figurines, coins, knives, decorative spoons and other useless souvenirs that were obviously placed there for tourists passing through, you made it into the small park.
+As soon as you passed by the stalls & tables filled with little miniature Buddha figurines, coins, knives, decorative spoons and other useless souvenirs that were obviously placed there for tourists passing through, you made it into the small park.

 Just inside you could find a number of things including a replica of the major peaks in the Himalayan Mountains (including Mt.
-Everest), some odd looking statues, a wishing pool and a few park benches where you could take a rest from the short walk and enjoy the sounds of birds chirping as well as the roar from the nearby underground waterfall.
+Everest), some odd-looking statues, a wishing pool and a few park benches where you could take a rest from the short walk and enjoy the sounds of birds chirping as well as the roar of the nearby underground waterfall.

 Surrounding the smooth round corners were a variety of lush green vegetation which grew in abundance around the waterfall; living off of the mist alone.
 As I let my eyes wonder with the rushing water down the waterfall and into the ground, I spent a little more time enjoying the serenity of the place then made my way to the actual cave entrance.

 Exiting the park, crossing the road and walking through yet another set of souvenir shopping stalls, I found the main entrance to the underground cave.
 It was pretty interesting too and, while still under construction, I saw the potential the entire place had.
 The architecture was making up to be something beautiful.

 A long set of spiral stairs made its way through a few small courtyards down into the ground where the finesse Nepalese architecture retreated to the cool enclosed walls of a humid cave.

 The walls were layered with stones to support the walkway and small lights lined the ceiling every 15-20 feet or so to provide lighting on the slippery walkway.